kariebi/MERN-Auth-Template/README.md

 - **MongoDB for Database**: MongoDB is used as the database to store user authentication information.
 - **Authentication Middleware**: The template includes middleware for user authentication, making it easy to secure routes.
 - **JWT (JSON Web Tokens) for Authentication**: JSON Web Tokens are used for secure authentication between the frontend and backend.
-- **Google OAuth (Coming Soon)**: Integration with Google OAuth for seamless registration and login.
+- **Google OAuth**: Integration with Google OAuth for seamless registration and login.
 - **Customizable**: Easily customizable to fit your project's specific requirements.

 **Star this ⭐:**